qgis/QGIS-Documentation/source/user_manual/introduction/decorations.rst

 *********

-|scale_bar| The Scale Bar plugin adds a simple scale bar to the map canvas.
-You
+|scale_bar| :menuselection:`Scale Bar` adds a simple scale bar to the map
-control the style and placement, as well as the labeling of the bar.
+canvas.
+You control the style and placement, as well as the labeling of the bar.

 QGIS only supports displaying the scale in the same units as your map frame.
 So if the units of your layers are in meters, you can't create a scale bar in